anderslogg/geco/docs/paper-joss-2022/paper.md

 # Summary

 Gothenburgh Einstein solver Collection (GECo) is a collection of solvers for stationary self-gravitating collisionless kinetic (Vlasov) matter.
-Self-gravitating kinetic matter is used in modeling astrophysical systems such as galaxies, accretion disks and cosmologies, and is thus also of interest to studies in fundamental relativity.
+The gravitational interaction may be taken to be either Newtonian or general relativistic.
+Under symmetry assumptions stationary solutions may be generated with the choice of a particular ansatz function for the Vlasov distribution function.
+GECo provides a tool with which one can easily introduce new ansatz functions and explore the properties of the resulting stationary solutions.

 Mathematically, the stationary equations form an integro-differential system of equations which may be solved for the gravitational field and the energy and momentum of the matter.
-The gravitational interaction may be taken to be either Newtonian or general relativistic.
 In solving these equations GECo makes use of a reduction method, a fixed-point method and finite elements.

 # Statement of need

+Self-gravitating kinetic matter is used in modeling astrophysical systems such as galaxies, accretion disks and cosmologies, and is thus also of interest to studies in fundamental relativity.

 In understanding a physical model one usually starts with a simplified setting obtained by making certain assumptions, such as spherical symmetry, time-independence, collisionless particles etc.
 In the case of self-gravitating kinetic matter stationary solutions in the spherically symmetric setting are fairly well understood [@BinneyTremaine:2008, @Andreasson:2011].